ProtistomicsLab/protocols/README.md

 # protocols
-Detailed instructions or workflows for more complex analyses.
+This is where you will find detailed instructions or workflows for more complex, multi-step analyses.

 ## **Currently in the repository:**